 So keep some paint on hand and pay attention to those striped areas before they get too faded and undesirable.

 Applying seal coating to your paved areas is more of a preventative maintenance method, but one that is extremely important.
+You can use a sealcoat sprayer or manually apply the paste to the area.

 If you want to avoid, or at least delay, a lot of the repair issues we’ve discussed above, seal coating is a good way to do that.